Controversial Police Encounters Fast Facts

 September 17, 2013 - Bowen, Gisevius, Faulcon, Villavaso and Kaufman are awarded a new trial.

 April 20, 2016 - Bowen, Gisevius, Faulcon, Villavaso and Kaufman plead guilty.
-Their sentences -- from three to 12 years in prison -- are remarkably less severe than the six to 65 years in prison to which they were originally sentenced back in 2012.
+Their sentences are reduced.
+The five officers will serve between three and 12 years in prison, down from their original sentences of six to 65 years.

 2006 - New York - Sean Bell

-November 25, 2006 - Sean Bell, 23, dies in a 50-bullet barrage by police outside a Queen's nightclub -- hours before he is to be married.
+November 25, 2006 - Sean Bell, 23, is fatally shot by NYPD officers outside a Queens bar the night before his wedding.
 Two of his companions, Joseph Guzman and Trent Benefield, are wounded in the gunfire.
+Officers reportedly fired 50 times at the men.

-November 25, 2006 - Sean Bell, 23, dies in a 50-bullet barrage by police outside a Queen's nightclub -- hours before he is to be married.
+November 25, 2006 - Sean Bell, 23, is fatally shot by NYPD officers outside a Queens bar the night before his wedding.
 Two of his companions, Joseph Guzman and Trent Benefield, are wounded in the gunfire.

-December 2006 - Rev. Al Sharpton leads a rally in Manhattan, "Shopping for Justice," to protest the shooting.
+Officers reportedly fired 50 times at the men.

 March 2007 - Three of the five officers involved in the shooting are indicted: Detectives Gescard F. Isnora and Michael Oliver are charged with manslaughter, and Michael Oliver is charged with reckless endangerment.